EnhancedNetwork/TOHE-Docs/AboutUs.md

 <details>
 <summary><b><font color=gray>About Me</font></b></summary>

 I am a Helper in the TOHE Discord server, aswell as a Website Developer for tohre.dev.
 Some hobbies I have are playing games, listening to music, watching shows/movies, & coding (for what I know).
 Some games I play are Minecraft, Among Us, Fortnite, & Halo.
-Some of my favorite shows & movies are Adventure Time, Naruto, & Marvel.
+Some of my favorite shows & movies are Adventure Time & Marvel.
 Hope we can be good friends!
 </details>

 ## Contributors